 The story of the appearance of Grin is somewhat similar to that of popular altcoins Zcash and Dash.
 They all appeared as a proposal to scale the Bitcoin network.
 However, due to the complexity of the implementation, it was decided to launch a separate cryptocurrency.

-Back in 2016, an unknown developer introduced the White Paper protocol to improve privacy and scale the MimbleWimble bitcoin network.
+Back in 2016, an unknown developer introduced the White Paper of the protocol to improve privacy and scale the MimbleWimble bitcoin network.
 He called himself Tom Elvis Jedusor (the pseudonym of Lord Voldemort in the French version of Harry Potter), hence the name of the protocol itself – in the Harry Potter universe MimbleWimble is a spell that prevents the victim from speaking.

 The author of MimbleWimble remained unknown and has simply vanished into thin air.
 However, most of the developers of Grin are anonymous, and it is possible that he is among them and that he just does not advertise it.